Best Z Names for Girls

-There aren’t very many usable names beginning with Z, and even fewer for girls than boys.
-Yet the very rarity of girls’ names starting with the last letter of the alphabet immediately gives them an element of distinction, as well as an exotic sound.
+There aren’t very many usable names beginning with Z, and there are even fewer girl names that start with Z than there are for boys.
+Yet the very rarity of girls’ names starting with Z of the alphabet immediately gives them an element of distinction.

-Over the years, Zelda has been the longest running American Z girl, in the Top 1000 for most of the years between 1880 and 1967 (and returning just last year).
+Over the years, Zelda has been the longest-running American Z girl, in the Top 1000 for most of the years between 1880 and 1967 (and returning in 2015).
 But recently it has been Zoe — and all her spelling variations — that has been the massive hit.

 When future novelist Sadie Smith changed her name to Zadie at the age of 14, she knew that it would become more eye-catching.
 With Sadie having gone more mainstream modern, we might expect to see more Zadies as well.

 This evocative multi-cultural name (Hebrew and Swahili) came into the spotlight when Angelina Jolie chose it for her Ethiopian daughter, whose birth name was Teena Adam.
-Its aural resemblance to Sahara adds a pleasant desert-like feel; Zahara now ranks at Number 502 on Nameberry.
+Its aural resemblance to Sahara adds a pleasant desert-like feel, making Zahara feel like a fresh spin on popular Savannah.

-Often used for ‘exotic’ literary characters going back as far as the 17th century, Zara made a modern impact when Britain’s Princess Anne moved out of the royal box and named her daughter Zara in 1981.
-Zara is now Number 402 in the US, 74 on Nameberry and 28 in Australia.
+Zara made a modern impact when Britain’s Princess Anne moved out of the royal box and named her daughter Zara in 1981.
+Zara, pronounced either rhyming with Sarah or as "ZAH-ruh", is now Number 212 in the US, 117 on Nameberry, 73 in England, and 43 in Australia.
 Eddie Murphy used the Zahra spelling for daughter Bella’s middle name.
 (But bear in mind that Zara is also the name of a popular clothing store franchise.)

-Yes, after half a century’s hiatus, Zelda is back on trend, one of the fastest-rising girls’ names of 2015, thanks to Nintendo and renewed attention focused on Mrs. F. Scott Fitzgerald.
+Yes, after half a century’s hiatus, Zelda is back on trend, one of the fastest-rising girls’ names, thanks to the video game The Legend of Zelda and renewed attention focused on Mrs. F. Scott Fitzgerald.

 Looking for a Z name with history?
 This one harks back to the beautiful and intelligent ancient Queen of Palmyra, and is also found in the novels of Nathaniel Hawthorne and Edith Wharton.
 Tina Fey used it for daughter Alice’s middle name.
 Bonus: spiritual nickname Zen is an interesting option.